Jamia Darussalam

-Jamia Darussalam established in 1924 by Kaka Mohammed Oomer in Oomerabad, Tamil Nadu, is a prestigious Islamic seminary and Arabic college known for blending traditional Islamic education with modern subjects.
+Jamia Darussalam established in 1924 by Kaka Mohammed Oomer in Oomerabad, Tamil Nadu, is an Islamic seminary and Arabic college known for blending traditional Islamic education with modern subjects.
 It offers courses in Qur'an, Hadith, Fiqh, Arabic, Urdu, and English, along with degree programs affiliated with Thiruvalluvar University.
 The campus includes a mosque, hospital, schools, and hostels, serving both educational and community needs.
 Notable alumni include Jalaluddin Umri and Dr. Ziya-ur-Rahman Azmi.
 It continues to be a leading center of Islamic learning and social service in South India.

 History

 Jamia Darussalam is an Islamic university founded by an animal skin merchant, Kaka Mohammed Oomer, who laid the foundation for this institution on 7 December 1924 at the newly founded village, named after him as Oomerabad.
 It came into existence with a program of offering services to cater to the religious, educational, reformative and welfare needs of Muslims and the country at large.